How smart is your car?

 As demonstrated in Video 1, a fictional juvenile named Trevor takes his father Cedric’s key fob and starts driving the family car.
 Trevor takes Cedric’s key fob because pre-defined settings limit him to a certain speed when his own key fob is detected.

 A short time later, CylancePERSONA recognizes that it is in fact Trevor, and not Cedric, who is driving, and relays this information to a Vehicle Operations Center.
-From there, several manual or automated actions can be taken, such as notifying Cedric via text message, calling the police, and so on.
-The integrated solution can even remotely manage the vehicle to restrict horsepower, prevent the driver from restarting the car, take a picture, or kill the engine altogether.
+From there, several manual or automated actions can be taken, such as notifying Cedric via text message, calling the police, etc. The integrated solution can even remotely manage the vehicle to restrict horsepower, prevent the engine from restarting, take a picture, or kill the engine altogether.